Conquering Customer Churn: Retention in SaaS Businesses

 Regularly Collecting and Analyzing Feedback

-Collecting and analyzing customer feedback is essential for uncovering key insights needed to reduce churn.
+Collecting and analyzing customer data is essential for uncovering key insights needed to reduce churn.
 Effective ways to do this include gathering customers’ opinions through online surveys, reactions from support inquiry conversations, and social listening activities.
+They allow companies to understand the existing customer base and uncover hidden friction points.

 Building Customer Loyalty